Invictaz/Bloopair/README.md

 - Nintendo Switch Joy-Con
 - Microsoft Xbox One S/X Controller
 - Sony Dualsense Controller
+- Sony Dualshock 3 Controller (see instructions below)

 ## Installation
 - Download the latest .zip from the [releases page](https://github.com/GaryOderNichts/Bloopair/releases)
 - Extract it to the root of your SD Card

+## Pair Dualshock 3 controller
+- First run (https://github.com/GaryOderNichts/bluubomb) without any of the kernel files on the SD card of your WiiU.
+-After the pairing is complete, the WiiU bluetooth address will be shown -Note that down
+-The WiiU will turn itself off, this is completely normal, nothing has changed to the CFW -Launch SixAxisPairtool on a Windows 64 bit PC, plugin in a usb cable and set the bluetooth address you have just discovered -Launch Bloopair from the homebrew launcher
+-Press sync on the WiiU
+-Press the Playstation button on the controller, it should now pair

 ## Usage
 - Run Bloopair from the Homebrew Launcher